 The parliamentary vote was seen as a key test for the country, a year after the re-election of Afghan President Hamid Karzai was overshadowed by fraud.

 Turnout was around 40% in Afghanistan's second parliamentary election since the 2001 US-led invasion.

 One Afghan official told Reuters news agency the disqualified candidates would not be able to appeal.

-Some cases are to be referred to the Attorney General.'Growing row'
+Some cases are to be referred to the Attorney General.